Mariah Carey Relationship: Cannon Reason For Split From Tanaka, Couple Still Said To Be Reuniting

 — Mariah Trends (@MariahTrends) May 14, 2017

-However, since the point that Carey ended her short-lived romance with backup dancer Bryan Tanaka, the America’s Got Talent host has been more present in the life of his superstar ex.
+However, since Carey ended her short-lived romance with backup dancer Bryan Tanaka, the America’s Got Talent host has been more present in the life of his superstar ex.
 The former flames have been spotted out having dinners together, and Cannon’s own words recently about Carey and he always being “official” got a buzz started that the two are working towards a full reconciliation of their relationship.

 An insider gave insight into the stars and their family, as well as to what they may be working towards, for the sake of the children.
-Radar reports the words of the source regarding Mariah and Nick’s bond.
+Radar reported the words of the source regarding Mariah and Nick’s bond.

 “Obviously the kids want nothing more than for their parents to get back together, They definitely still love each other and Mariah is realizing that maybe no man on the planet that will tolerate her like Nick will. “